Classical theories of gravity produce entanglement: Further detail on entanglement from classical gravity in QFT

 where we have now taken $\Phi(x)$ to have a time dependence.
 This could be due to the matter objects moving through the experiment, oscillating in space in traps, or, theoretically, we could imagine the mass of the objects changing with time.
 For convenience, we also choose $\Phi(x)$ to be defined only within the region $\bm{x}=0$ to $\bm{x}=d_{ij}$.
 Assuming a long time limit then allows the amplitude to be written as:

 where:

 Assuming $d_{ij} \gg \hbar / (m c)$, for support for values of $s$ that are sufficiently large, the integral does not necessarily exponentially decay with $d_{ij}$ to leading order.
 That is, in comparison to the case where $\Phi(\bm{x}) = 0$ and lower orders of perturbation theory, there can now in principle be no exponential suppression of order $e^{ - 2 m c d_{ij} / \hbar}$ for entanglement, which is vanishingly small in the non-relativistic approximation $R \gg \hbar / ( m c)$ as discussed above.
 This can be viewed as virtual matter of the classical gravity interaction having enough energy-momentum to propagate between the walls.
-This result closely parallels that discussed in the main text where even though the gravitational effect scales with $[\Phi(x)]^4$, without gravity we get a vanishingly small $e^{ - 2 m c d_{ij} / \hbar}$ contribution - see Appendix \ref{app:zero}.
 Although a theoretical example, this process, which has connections to the dynamical Casimir effect, is another illustration of how the classical gravity interaction can in principle lead to entanglement.
 It also illustrates that, in theory at least, it is not enough to just isolate the quantum fields of the matter objects themselves to prevent entanglement via the classical gravity interaction.